 We put our bike on a trailer and shipped it back to Miami.
-We’re already planning our next big trip — Mongolia in 2018— and figuring out how to ship the bike.
+We’re already planning our next big trip — Mongolia — and figuring out how to ship the bike.
 Or maybe we’ll be riding a Mongolian motorcycle.
 I have no doubt my husband will have another spreadsheet ready with all of the details.

 Photos courtesy of Jody Diamond

 The information contained in this page is provided for general informational purposes only.
 The information is provided by Farmers® and while we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to this article or the information, products, services or related graphics, if any, contained in this article for any purpose.
 The information is not meant as professional or expert advice, and any reliance you place on such information is therefore strictly at your own risk.